-This system supplies the full (dynamic) and static pressure of the outside air to the instruments measuring the flight parameters: airspeed, rate of climb and altitude.
-The system consists of the full and static pressure probe (1) and full (2) and static (3) pressure lines connecting the probe to the instruments (see Fig. 14).
-Full and static pressure lines have joints (4) used to disconnect the lines when the left wing is removed during aircraft disassembly.
+This system supplies the full (dynamic) and static pressure of the outside air to the instruments measuring the flight parameters: airspeed, rate of climb, altitude and angle of attack.
+The system consists of the full and static pressure probe (1) and full (2, 3) and static (4) pressure lines connecting the probe to the instruments.
+Full and static pressure lines have joints (5) used to disconnect the lines when the left wing is removed during aircraft disassembly.